- Staying Safe

 用中文了解更多這項相關資訊 (PG&E PSPS Fact Sheet in Chinese, PDF)

-- Prepare backup charging methods for phones or other devices
+- Identify backup charging methods for phones.

-- Keep hard copies of emergency numbers
+- Keep hard copies of emergency numbers.

-- Know how to manually open your garage door
+- Know how to manually open your garage door.

-- Ensure backup generators are ready and safe to use
+- Ensure backup generators are ready and safe to use.

 Medical Baseline Customers